- VLSM (Variable Length Subnet Mask) divides a network into subnets of different sizes, matching each subnet to actual host requirements.

 Step 5: Allocate the Point-to-Point Link

-A point-to-point link needs exactly 2 usable addresses (one for each router interface).
+A point-to-point link needs exactly 2 usable addresses, one per router interface.
 The standard practice is a /30:

 2^2 = 4 addresses (4 - 2 = 2 usable) ✔